Pathways to Flourishing for Students and Young People

-The Global Flourishing Study (GFS) is a first-of-its kind, worldwide study to uncover the factors that enable individuals and societies to thrive.
-More than 200,000 participants in 20+ countries are participating in the $43.4 million longitudinal study over a five-year period.
-Co-led by Baylor Institute for Studies of Religion Director Byron Johnson, Ph.D., this landmark study is conducted alongside leading research partners at Harvard University, Gallup and the Center for Open Science.
+Serving neighbors around close to home and around the globe through elite research is our DNA as a Christian R1 research university.
+The Global Flourishing Study distinctly embodies the Baylor mission: a first-of-its kind, worldwide study to uncover the factors that enable individuals and societies to thrive.
+More than 200,000 participants in 20+ countries participate in the $43.4 million longitudinal study over a five-year period.
+Co-led by Baylor Institute for Global Human Flourishing Director Byron Johnson, Ph.D., this groundbreaking study is conducted alongside leading research partners at Harvard University, Gallup and the Center for Open Science.

 Global Flourishing News Feed